Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Classification of EMG Evidence

 \section{Classification of EMG Evidence}

-The EMG signals have been widely utilized in human–robot interaction for extracting user hand/arm motion instructions.
-A major challenge of the online interaction with robots is the reliable EMG recognition from real-time data.
+Extracting user hand/arm motion instructions from EMG signals has been widely utilized for human–robot interactions.
+A major challenge of online interaction with robots is the reliability of EMG recognition from real-time data.
 In this section, we introduce our method for the EMG control of the robotic hand.
-We propose a framework for classifying our collected EMG signals generated from continuous grasp movements with variations on dynamic arm/hand postures.
-We first utilized an unsupervised segmentation method to segment the EMG data into multiple motion status, and then constructed a classifier based on those dynamic EMG data.
+We propose a framework for classifying our collected EMG signals generated from continuous grasp movements with variations in dynamic arm/hand postures as outlined in \autoref{fig_emg_overview}.
+We first utilized an unsupervised segmentation method to segment the EMG data into multiple motion states, and then constructed a classifier based on those dynamic EMG data.